 How the Top 100 is compiled

-The media measured in all tables in the report are TV, display press, radio, cinema, outdoor (outdoor does not include airports, ambient, international sites or point of sale), plus, for the first time, online display.
-Direct marketing, such as direct mail, is not included, hence the low billings for most of the direct marketing agencies featured.
+The media measured in all tables in the report are television, display press, radio, cinema and outdoor (outdoor does not include airports, ambient, international sites or point of sale).
+Direct marketing and internet spend are not included, hence the low billings for most of the direct marketing agencies featured.

-In order for agency brands to be reported as a single listing within the table, the agencies need to have provided The Nielsen Company with unequivocal proof that they are recognised as one legal entity, which is then checked at Companies House.
+Nielsen Media Research lists agencies according to their trading names.
+In order for agency brands to be reported as a single listing within the table, the agencies need to have provided Nielsen Media Research with unequivocal proof that they are recognised as one legal entity, which is then checked at Companies House.